Accuracy

 FSD confidence bands

 Each valuation also reports a Forecast Standard Deviation (FSD) — a measure of the model’s prediction dispersion for that property.
-FSD maps directly to the haircut bands used by rating agencies such as Fitch for RMBS transactions, giving lenders a standardised confidence signal.
+FSD maps directly to the classification bands used by rating agencies such as Fitch for RMBS transactions, giving lenders a standardised confidence signal.

 Band A